WordPress

 Expert support to fix WordPress Errors

-If you find you are a non-technical person to make any of the changes above you may hire me to make those changes for you.
+If you find you are a non-technical person and cannot make any of the changes above, you may hire me to make those changes for you.
 You may reach out through the contact form.

-I will fix the errors at the earliest possible timeframe and get your website working again.
+I will fix the errors at the earliest possible time and get your website working again.

 Leave a Reply